dib-lab/dibsi/index.md

 policies of the United States with frustration and dismay.**
 [Read more...](ATTENDEES.html)

-The cost for each workshop should be about $500 for room & board (if you're not local), and a $500 workshop fee, depending on the workshop.
+Each workshop costs between $350 and $500, and room & board will be about $500/week for non-local attendees.

 ### [Two-week sequence analysis workshop for biologists!](ANGUS.html)